 We need to rethink this.
 We’re going to have to head into uncharted territory and we have to be able to collaborate.
 To do this, I think we need to look to Jon Husband’s idea of wirearchy, which he defines loosely as “the power and effectiveness of people working together through connection and collaboration … taking responsibility individually and collectively rather than relying on traditional hierarchical status”, as a guide for how we should organize our efforts.
 When we have to work through multiple levels of management for approval, change tends to happen rather slowly.
 We don’t have the time for that.

 With many governments entrenched in us v them battles, and most individuals having little say over the use of our precious resources, driving change through corporations might be our best bet.
 With that in mind, I’d like to propose something that will likely seem a bit revolutionary.
-What if we enabled our CSR/sustainability leaders to interact as direct conduits between the firm and external interests, on matters of social and environmental concern?If we made csr leaders into a form of ombudsperson, they could become the intermediaries for social &… Click To Tweet
+What if we enabled our CSR/sustainability leaders to interact as direct conduits between the firm and external interests, on matters of social and environmental concern?If we made csr leaders into a form of ombudsperson, they could become the intermediaries for social & environmental concerns between the firm and external interests.
+Click To Tweet

 These people are already asked to fill this role in a quasi-fashion, but the aforementioned corporate controls keep them on a short leash.
 Communications professionals act as intermediaries, but hierarchical structures, divisional boundaries, and policies designed to mitigate risk greatly limit the breadth and depth of information which can be shared for fear of giving up corporate advantages.